Paul8043/student-bed/README.md

 [ledger](docs/ledger.png)
 [duckboard](docs/duckboard.png)

 Both duckboards are loaded on top of the frame and the bed is ready.
-Mission complete, at least what is related to the design.
+Mission complete, at least related to the design.

 [bed](docs/bed.png)